 If you are going to visit any Island and enjoy Sun, Surf, Wind, Culture & Food, It is Definetly Maui.
 I have live on Maui for 28 years and we host lots of Brazilians for the World Xterra Race in October.

 Check this site out http://NapiliSunset.com/ for great rates and located right on the Napili Bay Beach, check out their LiveCam and Surf is pumping today, Feb.
 6th :)

-> Or call this friend of mine who has a great Condo right in Lahaina: Gerry Clark 808-661-0320 and tell him Benjamin Barreras referred you and he should give you a Kama'aina (Local) rate....Lots of Hiking, Surfing, Windsurfing, Best Beaches in Hawaii.
-Most Brazilian's, Euro's, Australisian, South America's live on Maui's North Shore...I hope this helps, but any Island in Hawaii is a good place to visit...Maui no ka oi B-) about 7 years ago
+Or call this friend of mine who has a great Condo right in Lahaina: Gerry Clark 808-661-0320 and tell him Benjamin Barreras referred you and he should give you a Kama'aina (Local) rate....Lots of Hiking, Surfing, Windsurfing, Best Beaches in Hawaii.
+Most Brazilian's, Euro's, Australisian, South America's live on Maui's North Shore...I hope this helps, but any Island in Hawaii is a good place to visit...Maui no ka oi B-) over 9 years ago